FabricMC/fabric-language-kotlin/templates/README.template.md

 }
 ```

-For more info reference [format:modjson](https://fabricmc.net/wiki/format:modjson)
+For more info reference [format:modjson](https://fabricmc.net/wiki/format:modjson).

-Do not forget to set the `schemaVersion` to `1` or it will fall back to schema `0` and will not attempt to load entrypoints
+Do not forget to set the `schemaVersion` to `1` or it will fall back to schema `0` and will not attempt to load entrypoints.

 ### entrypoints samples